Tre5et/dynview/config.md

 - `min`: The minimum MSPT, Memory usage (in percent) or online Players required for the rule to be active.
 - `max`: The maximum MSPT, Memory usage (in percent) or online players allowed for the rule to be active.
-- `value`: The (case insensitive) name of a player that is needed to be online for the rule to be active.
-Only has an effect if `type` is `PLAYERS`.
+- `value`: A list of (case-insensitive) player names separated by `,`.
+The string can be prefixed with the following values change when the rule is active:
+  - No prefix: Any of the specified players are online
+  - `&`: All of the specified players are online
+  - `!`: Any not specified player is online
+  - `\`: None of the specified players are online

 ### Action